sjagtani/house-price-prediction/README.md

 ### Data Analysis & Feature Engineering

 The model is built on extensive data analysis of 2,930 properties with 82 features.
-After correlation analysis and feature engineering, we identified the most influential factors and applied transformations to improve prediction accuracy.
-This process included log transformation of target variable to address right-skewed distribution, median imputation for missing values, creation of composite features like TotalArea, and regularization to prevent overfitting.
+Our preprocessing pipeline includes log transformation of the target variable to address right-skewed distribution, median imputation for missing values, and strategic feature engineering.
+We created composite features like TotalArea (combining Ground Living Area and Total Basement SF) and LogLotArea, while using Lasso regularization for effective feature selection, resulting in a robust model that captures key property value drivers.

 ### Project Structure